-Georgia folktale about a man meaner than the Devil himself, and where Spanish Moss comes from.
+Georgia folktale about a man meaner than the Devil himself, and the real place where Spanish Moss comes from.
 Adapted from folklore by Babs Bagriansky.

 Over in Savannah, Georgia, there lived a Wicked Man.
 Everybody feared him – he’d get neighbors fighting against one another (oh, he loved that!), he’d tie tin cans to the tails of cats, put poisonous things in children’s food.
 He even beat his wife and dog.